Goji-P2P/slate/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ⚠️ 🚨 ⚠️  STOP AND READ THIS ⚠️ 🚨 ⚠️

-👆👆 see that 'base fork' dropdown above?
-You should change it!
-Change the default value of `slatedocs/slate` to `Goji-P2P/slate/master`.
+👆👆 See that 'base fork' dropdown above?
+Change the default value of `slatedocs/slate/main` to `Goji-P2P/slate/master`.
 -->